Hosted by the Ministerial Search Team

 Facilitated by Rev. Amanda Schuber (see bio below)

-The responses will help Rev. Schuber as she prepares for our workshop, and will also provide very useful feedback for the Search Committee and prospective ministers.
-We’d love to see as many responses as possible!
+The responses were helpful to Rev. Schuber in preparing for our workshop, and will also provide very useful feedback for the Search Committee and prospective ministers.

 From the Ministerial Search Team:

-We invite all in our congregation to attend this highly recommended part of the ministerial search process.
-We will have the opportunity to examine how we can temper and avoid bias and prejudice becoming a part of our search process.
+The B4 workshop is a highly recommended part of the ministerial search process.
+It brings forth the opportunity to examine how congregations can temper and avoid bias and prejudice becoming a part of the search process.
 Avoiding bias is yet another way to put our faith into lived experience and improve the odds that, regardless of identity, we will find the minister who is the best match for us and who will serve us well.

 This workshop opportunity allows the entire congregation fuller participation in the search process.
 It will allow us to explore our hopes and concerns for a new minister, learn more about the search process, and see how our history (both personal and congregational) might interfere with our efforts in this search.